aminlahbib/Cloud-Secrets-Manager/docs/archive/README.md

 This archive contains documentation for successfully completed and tested features.
 These documents serve as historical records of implementation decisions, testing results, and lessons learned.

+**Total Archived Documents:** 20 (as of November 23, 2025)

 ---

 ## 📁 Directory Structure

+### Root Archive Files
+- **USER_MANAGEMENT_DOCUMENTATION_INDEX.md** - Index for user management and authentication documentation
+  - Links to admin UI considerations
+  - Links to Firebase integration guides
+  - Overview of authentication system

 ### `/epics/`
 Completed epic implementation summaries: